Category Archives: Xanax, Ambian, Valium, Ativan, anti-depressants,

 The Gift of Love

 Getting a person to heal their insomnia is possible.
 But it takes time and understanding.
-We equate that to love.
+It takes a commitment to Self Mastery and to regaining your natural state in which we were all born with.
+Such commitment to yourself is what we call love.
 Giving oneself this level of love is key and critical to success.
 These tools are not ever explored when using western approaches to issues of insomnia.
-Your body is perfect.
+We start from the premise that your body is perfect.
 Your body is always working on healing you.
 If you cut your hand your body heals up on its own.
 You don’t really have to do anything to it.
+Humans have somehow been lead to believe that instead of understanding themselves in relationship with nature we try to conquer nature.
 Most people never really give themselves this level of time and attention.
 That is in part because of the culture of our modern day society.

-Give yourself the love, the time, the attention you need to discover how to bring yourself back into balance.
+In this short article I have given a few of the concepts of Holistic Health that we employ.
+It is not all of what we do in addressing the issue but it should give you a flavor for some of the many approaches at our disposal.
+Give yourself the love, the time, and the attention you need to discover how to bring yourself back into balance.
 Taking medications for it is not sustainable.
 And is fraught with disastrous consequences.
 But love, time and attention is the Holistic Alternative.
 This is why people come to Sacred Space Retreats in Cloverdale, California.